CodeforAustralia/heritage-near-me/README.md

 backend/apistart.sh
 ```

+(If that works, you should see something like "Listening on port 3000".
+Keep that running as long as you want the API server to run.)

 ## Start nginx

 We use `nginx` so that requests to /api are rerouted to port 3000 where `postgrest`